Llufollis/class-projects/README.md

  - **image in image steganography**: Allow you to hide/unhide an image in a another base image by modifying the last n-bits of each color in each pixel.
 Always save the output to .png.

+ - **Audio Story Generator**: It can create with a few words a whole story and read it.
+It use Llama 3 and ljspeech and it run locally on your computer.
+I created a personalized system prompt so Llama 3 is way more efficient and accurate.
+The audio can sound a little weird, but it's because I need to separate the token array in 500 tokens length token arrays so the TTS AI don't spill out thousands of errors because I gave it a array of 2000 tokens.
+You can use install.py to install every needed packages/create every needed folders/install AIs I used and it should work out of the box when you execute ui.py.

 > [!NOTE]
 French